anniesu1/nonphotorealistic-shader/README.md

 * Brush stroke attributes:
   * Size: random
   * Orientation: currently uniform
   * Color: the color of a brush stroke is based on a reference image.
 The reference image consists of a lambertian shading of the original mesh.
-This reference image is stored as a texture that is then passed to the instanced shader, which looks up the color for the brush stroke.
+This reference image is stored as a texture that is then passed to the instanced shader, which looks up the color using computed uv coordinates for the brush stroke.
+Note that each brush stroke takes on exactly _one_ color.
+This allows for successful shading "over the edges" of the mesh.
+* The user can select out of 3 different brush stroke textures and can also tune the brush stroke size.

+__ASIDE__
+* The scene is relatively simple, since as more meshes and instances of meshes are added, the number of particles is increased linearly.
+However, each mesh consists of 1000000 particles, so this does wind up significantly slowing down the frame rate.

 ### Write-up for milestone